kibisilicate/silica-strap/README.md

 # cd ./silica-strap
 ```

-Run the install script with sudo or as root.
+Then run with sudo or as root.

 ```
+# make

-# ./scripts/install.sh
+# make install
 ```

 ## Usage